-From snapping at the hinges to the seat cracking, it can feel like a difficult job to replace, but there's no need to fret as we have got your back(side) when it comes to choosing the best loo seat.
+From snapping at the hinges to the seat cracking, there are lots of reason why it's often vital to replace your toilet seat.
+But if you're stumped over where to start, there's no need to fret as we have got your back(side) when it comes to choosing the best loo seat.

 Once you have sorted your seat, check out our bathroom ideas feature for more inspiration, tips and advice.

 With a unique antibacterial treatment, Croydex's toilet seat reduces germ accumulation and bacteria on the surface.
-It also has a practical soft close hinge and claims to have easy assembly.
+It also has a practical soft close hinge, and claims to have easy assembly – though we found this isn't quite the case.

 Soft close hinge